fxchen/opentelemetry-instrument-anthropic-py/README.md

 # Acknowledgments

-Thank you very much to (Philip Carter)[https://github.com/cartermp] and instrumentation by the OpenTelemetry Community!
-This instrumentation was heavily inspired by conversation and this (OpenAI library)[https://github.com/cartermp/opentelemetry-instrument-openai-py/tree/main].
+Thank you very much to [Phillip Carter](https://github.com/cartermp) and instrumentation by the OpenTelemetry Community!
+This instrumentation was heavily inspired by conversation and this [OpenAI library](https://github.com/cartermp/opentelemetry-instrument-openai-py/tree/main).